 On January 21, 2017, history was made when over two million people joined women and sister marches in more than five hundred US cities and around the world.
 During the marches, the color pink created a strong visual statement representing unity and empowerment.
 Curated by Anna Kaye, Pink Progression is a series of exhibitions of work by over forty local artists (including me) who incorporate this hue as it reflects manifestations of personal, social, and gender connections.

-Pink Progression was comprised of three separate exhibitions at different venues in 2018.
+Pink Progression has been comprised (so far) of three separate exhibitions at different venues in 2018.
 Each exhibition was unique, featuring different artworks by participating artists at each venue.

 The piece I created at the Denver Art Museum was on display in the gallery on the 7th floor of the Main Branch of the Denver Public Library.
 A similar piece from late 2017, Contagion, was shown in the Boulder Public Library's Canyon Gallery in February and March, and my newest wall work, titled Ripening, was part of the exhibition at the Center For Visual Arts, that closed August 18th, 2018.